karayusuf/galago-rate_limiter/README.md

 ### Rails
 The rate limiter uses a Railtie add itself to the middleware of your Rails application.
-If you want to override any of the defaults, all you have to do is add an initializer.
+You can override any of the defaults by adding an initializer and configuring the middleware using the options shown above.

 ### Rack
 ```ruby